JockLawrie/ObjectStores.jl/README.md

 # Example Usage

-See `LocalDiskStorage.jl`, which implements the bucket store API using the file system as the back-end.
+See `LocalDiskStores.jl`, which implements the bucket store API using the file system as the back-end.

 # API